-- Radically, stunningly and safely modified - Clear field of vision for the operator, including rear and side mirrors - People walking w/ vehicle to ensure safety if large or limited field of vision - Safe access area and procedures for loading and unloading Safe access area into and out of your camp - Safe access area into and out of your camp Does not mimic any type of emergency or law enforcement vehicle - Must be driven by licensed drivers at no more than 5MPH - May not be driven by an intoxicated/impaired driver or in a dangerous manner, or be leaking fluids or losing parts.

-• Must have valid car insurance, unless the vehicle is not required to have insurance outside of the event.
+- Radically, stunningly and safely modified - Clear field of vision for the operator, including rear and side mirrors - People walking w/vehicle to ensure safety if large or limited field of vision - Safe access area and procedures for loading and unloading - Safe access area into and out of your camp - Does not mimic any type of emergency or law enforcement vehicle - Must be driven by licensed drivers at no more than 5MPH - May not be driven by an intoxicated/impaired driver or in a dangerous manner, or be leaking fluids or losing parts. - Must have valid car insurance, unless the vehicle is not required to have insurance outside of the event.
 Element 11 assumes no liability for your Mutant Vehicle.